Motorola Mobility: Integration with Lenovo

 In August 2015, Lenovo announced that it would merge its existing smartphone division, including design, development, and manufacturing, into the Motorola Mobility unit.
-The announcement came in addition to a cut of 3,200 jobs across the entire company.
-As a result of the change, Motorola Mobility will be responsible for the development and production of its own "Moto" product line, as well as Lenovo's own "Vibe" range.
+This resulted in a reduction in jobs.
+As a result of the change, Motorola Mobility became responsible for the development and production of its own "Moto" product line, as well as Lenovo's own "Vibe" range.

 In January 2016, Lenovo announced that the "Motorola" name would be further downplayed in public usage in favor of the "Moto" brand.
 Motorola Mobility later clarified that the "Motorola" brand will continue to be used in product packaging and through its brand licensees.
 The company said that "the Motorola legacy is near and dear to us as product designers, engineers and Motorola [Mobility] employees, and clearly it's important to many of you who have had long relationships with us.
 We plan to continue it under our parent company, Lenovo."

 In response to claims by a Lenovo executive that only high-end devices would be produced under the "Moto" name, with low-end devices being amalgamated into Lenovo's existing "Vibe" brand, Motorola Mobility clarified its plans and explained that it would continue to release low-end products under the Moto brand, including the popular Moto G and Moto E lines.
 Motorola Mobility stated that there would be overlap between the Vibe and Moto lines in some price points and territories, but that both brands would have different "identities" and experiences.
 Moto devices would be positioned as "innovative" and "trendsetting" products, and Vibe would be a "mass-market challenger brand".

 In November 2016, it was reported that Lenovo would be branding all its future smartphones under the brand "Moto by Lenovo".
 In March 2017, it was reported that Lenovo would continue to use the "Motorola" brand and logo, citing its recognition as a heritage cellphone brand.
 Furthermore, Aymar de Lencquesaing, Motorola Mobility's president at the time, stated that Lenovo planned to phase out its self-branded smartphones in favor of the Motorola brand.